 For any given value of balance, a prediction can be made for default.

 2.1 The Model

-using of encoding.
 How should we model the relationship between p(X) = P(Y = 1|X) and X?
 We could use a linear regression model to represent those probabilities